 Of course!
 You can form a rainbow by own.
 You need to place a water-filled spray bottle at a place where the enough sunlight falls.
 Keep the Sun behind you and bottle.
 That’s it.
 Then wait for some times to see your own rainbow.

-Hope you understand why don’t we see all seven colors in rainbows.
+Hope you understand how many colors are there in a rainbow and why don’t we see all seven colors in rainbows.
 This is all from this article.
 If you still have any doubt on this topic you can ask me in the comment section.
 Keep visiting this website for more interesting articles of Physics.